 The Unicameral Update is a free weekly publication containing hearing dates, in-depth stories, summaries of debate and other legislative information.
 The Update is available online.
 A free printed subscription may be ordered by calling the toll-free hot line at (800) 742-7456.
 Subscriptions must be renewed every January.

 Public hearings begin on January 21.
 Introduction of new bills will continue through January 22.
 In addition to new legislation, 2013 bills that weren’t indefinitely postponed or passed are still alive either in committee or on the legislative agenda.
 Floor debate on carryover legislation is scheduled to begin on January 13.

-This is my last newsletter for the 2013 legislative session.
-My legislative office is open regular business hours during the interim.
-If you have questions about this newsletter, please call my legislative office at (402) 471-2631; write to me c/o P.O.
+If you have questions regarding this newsletter, legislation or state issues, please call my legislative office at (402) 471-2631.
+There is Voicemail on my phone so if you get the recording, please leave a message and I’ll get back to you.
+You may also write to me c/o P.O.
 Box 94604, Lincoln, NE 68509 or email me at: firstname.lastname@example.org.
 If you write or email, please include your full name and mailing address.

 I look forward to hearing from you AND working hard for you and the betterment of rural Nebraska in our Nebraska Legislature.